xrzhuang/mapsapi/README.md

 In this library, `Polygons`, what we'll use to construct our shapes, is another Component.
 You know the drill, we have to import it.
 Add `Polygons` to the list of components you've already imported.

 Now let's add our Polygon component.
-It'll be another child of Map, so make sure to put it inbetween the Map tags.
+It'll be another child of Map so make sure to put it inbetween the Map tags.
+We can add it under the InfoWindow tags.

 Under InfoWindow add the code: